-An advantage of these hearing aids is that the receiver can be changed to a more powerful one if there is a change in hearing or replaced if they breakdown (at a significantly lower repair cost).
+An advantage of these hearing aids is that receivers can be replaced in the clinic.
+If they need to be changed or replaced, they do not need to be sent to the manufacturer.
+If there is a change in hearing levels, the receiver can be changed to a more powerful loudspeaker in the clinic.
+Or if the receiver breaks down, it can be replaced in the clinic with less hassle (at a significantly lower repair cost).
 These can be fitted with universal fit domes or custom moulds.
 There are many behind the ear styles available with various tubing options.

 In the canal hearing aids (IICs, CICs and ITEs)

 Some people prefer not the have anything sitting behind their ear.
-There are various size options depending on client priorities including Invisible in the Canal (IIC) hearing aids, Completely in the Canal (CICs) and In the Ear (ITE) hearing aids.
+There are various size options available to match your priorities, including Invisible in the Canal (IIC) hearing aids, Completely in the Canal (CICs) and In the Ear (ITE) hearing aids.
 Most brands have these hearing aid styles available.
-They have historically come with trade offs in comfort and reliability (as you may have an electronic device deep inside your ear); however these issues improved dramatically over the past few years.
+They have historically come with trade-offs in comfort and reliability.
+Having an electronic device deep inside your ear means more problems with moisture and wax; these issues improved dramatically over the past few years.
 There are many in the ear styles available.

 Control your hearing aids with an app

-In these cases you may want to change the way the hearing aids are working; adjust the volume, or focus on sound for a particular direction.
-This is where a remote control app may come in handy.
-Apps usually give you the option to change your hearing aid volume, program setting and in some cases pitch and adjust how the hearing aids respond in noise.
+In these cases, you may want to change the way the hearing aids are working; adjust the volume, or focus on sound for a particular direction.
+These are the situations whereis where a remote control app may come in handy.
+Apps usually give you the option to change your hearing aid volume, program setting and in some cases, pitch and adjust how the hearing aids respond in noise.

-Rechargeable batteries in hearing aids have been available for a number of years.
-Within the last year we have seen a surge of new rechargeable hearing aids from more manufacturers with improved battery life.
-The 3 main reasons to choose rechargeable hearing aids:
+Rechargeable batteries in hearing aids have been available for several years.
+Within the last year, we have seen a surge of new rechargeable hearing aids from more manufacturers with improved battery life.
+The three main reasons to choose rechargeable hearing aids:

 Connect directly to your phone

-Another built in advantage of the direct to iPhone technology is that your phone can be used as a remote microphone.
-Just put your iPhone at the other end of the table, or give it to the person with the quiet voice and the sound that reaches the iPhone microphone will be sent directly to your hearing aids.
+Another built-in advantage of the direct to iPhone technology is that you can use your phone as a remote microphone.
+Just put your iPhone at the other end of the table, or give it to the person with the quiet voice.
+The sound that reaches the iPhone microphone will be sent directly to your hearing aids.

-Recently a direct to any phone hearing aid was launched by Phonak.
-This hearing allows direct connection to any phone with bluetooth 4.2 which includes android (and most older models).
-If you have an older phone, find out if your phone will work here with the Audéo B-Direct phone compatibility tool.
+Phonak has a direct to any phone hearing aid called Marvel.
+This hearing allows direct connection to any phone, including android (and most older models).

-These are the first hearing aids to allow true hands free talking.
+These are the first hearing aids to allow hands-free talking.
 The phone can be sitting up to 5 metres away.
 You will hear it ring in your hearing aids and can answer it by pressing the button on the hearing aid.
-When you speak your voice is picked up by the hearing aids and sent back to phone.
-No need to pick up your phone at all, they are truly hands free.
+When you speak, your voice is picked up by the hearing aids and sent back to phone.
+No need to pick up your phone at all.

 Connect directly to media – Tv, computer, sound systems

-Being able to connect your hearing aids directly to your TV, sound system or tablet means you will hear the sound a lot clearer the first time.
-Following the dialogue in movies and TV is so much easier.
-In most cases (other than direct to iPhone hearing aids) we need to add an intermediate device that sends the signal from your preferred audio device to your hearing aids.
+Connecting your hearing aids directly to your TV, sound system or tablet means you will hear the sound a lot clearer the first time.
+This makes following the dialogue in movies and TV is so much easier.
+In most cases, we need to add an intermediate device that sends the signal from your preferred audio device to your hearing aids.

 Remote microphone technology

 Tele-audiology means that some of the hearing aid fitting process can be done from the comfort of your home or office.
-Once we have done a thorough hearing assessment and have fitted the hearing aids in the clinic we can do further follow ups from a distance.
-All you need is a smart phone and your hearing aids can be adjusted over the internet.
-Making the process of getting hearing aids easier than before.
+Once we have done a thorough hearing assessment and have fitted the hearing aids in the clinic, we can do further follow-ups from a distance.
+All you need is a smartphone, and your hearing aids can be adjusted over the internet.
+Being able to customize your hearing aids from the comfort of your home makes the process of getting hearing aids more manageable than before.

 So – how would you like your hearing aids?

-Significant research and development in hearing aid technology means new hearing aids are being launched almost continually.
-As you can see there are many options to be considered when choosing hearing aids.
-It is important to consider how you would like your hearing aids to work for you.
+Significant research and development in hearing aid technology mean new hearing aids are being released almost continually.
+As you can see, there are many options to be considered when choosing hearing aids.
+It is essential to consider how you would like your hearing aids to work for you.
 Our needs assessment will help steer you in the right direction to get the hearing aids that suit your lifestyle and listening needs best.
-Finding out about your preferences is an important part of choosing the right hearing aids for you.
+Finding out about your preferences is an integral part of choosing the best hearing aids for you.